 The Director of Student Services, Melissa Heuker, will oversee the high school counselor (Kathy DeKeyser) and learning enrichment coordinator (Jennifer Petzke), who will facilitate the implementation of expanded learning time and after-school and/or summer tutoring.
 This will consist of virtual options and in-person tutoring for students who are struggling to graduate on time or not meeting grade level benchmarks.
-Targeted math interventions during Trojan Time will be a focus in middle school.
+Targeted math interventions during Trojan Time, after school and during the summer will be a focus in middle school.
 Tutors and interventionists will be certified teachers and other staff who are qualified to help students close academic gaps during the summer and after school.
+Varsity tutoring will be utilized where appropriate.
 Additionally, students will have the opportunity to take virtual classes at a reduced rate, which will allow more students who are economically disadvantaged to afford classes for credit and to close learning gaps.
 Incentives for both growth and participation will be provided as appropriate.